Pravin Amre: After cricket

-Amre was coached by Ramakant Achrekar, who also trained cricketers like Sachin Tendulkar and Vinod Kambli.
 He was the coach of the India Under-19 Cricket Team, which won the 2012 Under-19 Cricket World Cup in Australia and Mumbai cricket team.
 He was the assistant coach of Pune Warriors India in the Indian Premier League.
 He was the talent scout for the Delhi Capitals in the IPL.

 In July 2019, he was appointed as the batting coach of the United States National Cricket Team on a short-term basis.

 In January 2021, he was appointed as the assistant coach of the Delhi Capitals.

+In July 2023, he was the head coach for Seattle Orcas in the inaugural season of Major League Cricket in the USA.